msrks/artificial-intelligence/Projects/1_Sudoku/README.md

 YOU SHOULD EXPECT TO MODIFY OR WRITE YOUR OWN UNIT TESTS AS PART OF COMPLETING THIS PROJECT.
 There is no requirement to write test cases, but the Project Assistant test suite is not shared with students so writing your own tests may be necessary to find and resolve any errors that arise there.

 1. Add the two new diagonal units to the `unitlist` at the top of solution.py.
-Re-run the local tests with `python -m unittest` to confirm your solution.
+Re-run the local tests with `pytest` to confirm your solution.

 1. Copy your code from the classroom for the `eliminate()`, `only_choice()`, `reduce_puzzle()`, and `search()` into the corresponding functions in the `solution.py` file.